 - The file system stores a relatively modest number of large files.
 The definition of "modest" varies by the size of the deployment, but in HDFS multi-gigabyte files are common (and even encouraged).
 There are several reasons why lots of small files are to be avoided.
-Since the namenode must hold all file metadata in memory, this presents an upper bound on both the number of files and blocks that can be supported.18 Large multi-block files represent a more efficient use of namenode memory than many single-block files (each of which consumes less space than a single block size).
+Since the namenode must hold all file metadata in memory, this presents an upper bound on both the number of files and blocks that can be supported.
+Large multi-block files represent a more efficient use of namenode memory than many single-block files (each of which consumes less space than a single block size).
 In addition, mappers in a MapReduce job use individual files as a basic unit for splitting input data.
 At present, there is no default mechanism in Hadoop that allows a mapper to process multiple files.
 As a result, mapping over many small files will yield as many map tasks as there are files.
-This results in two potential problems: first, the startup costs of mappers may become significant compared to the time spent actually processing input key-value pairs; second, this may result in an excessive amount of across-the-network copy operations during the "shuffle and sort" phase (recall that a MapReduce job with m mappers and rreducers involves up to $m \times r$ distinct copy operations). - Workloads are batch oriented, dominated by long streaming reads and large sequential writes.
+This results in two potential problems: first, the startup costs of mappers may become significant compared to the time spent actually processing input key-value pairs; second, this may result in an excessive amount of across-the-network copy operations during the "shuffle and sort" phase (recall that a MapReduce job with m mappers and r reducers involves up to $m \times r$ distinct copy operations). - Workloads are batch oriented, dominated by long streaming reads and large sequential writes.
 As a result, high sustained bandwidth is more important than low latency.
-This exactly describes the nature of MapReduce jobs, which are batch operations on large amounts of data.
-Due to the common-case workload, both HDFS and GFS do not implement any form of data caching.19 - Applications are aware of the characteristics of the distributed file system.
+This exactly describes the nature of Map-Reduce jobs, which are batch operations on large amounts of data.
+Due to the common-case workload, both HDFS and GFS do not implement any form of data caching. - Applications are aware of the characteristics of the distributed file system.
 Neither HDFS nor GFS present a general POSIX-compliant API, but rather support only a subset of possible file operations.
 This simplifies the design of the distributed file system, and in essence pushes part of the data management onto the end application.
-One rationale for this decision is that each application knows best how to handle data specific to that application, for example, in terms of resolving inconsistent states and optimizing the layout of data structures.
+One rationale for this decision is that each application knows best how to handle data specific to that application, for example, in terms of resolving inconsistent states and optimizing the layout of data structures. - The file system is deployed in an environment of cooperative users.
+There is no discussion of security in the original GFS paper, but HDFS explicitly assumes a datacenter environment where only authorized users have access.
+File permissions in HDFS are only meant to prevent unintended operations and can be easily circumvented. - The system is built from unreliable but inexpensive commodity components.
+As a result, failures are the norm rather than the exception.

-$^{^{18}}$ According to Dhruba Borthakur in a post to the Hadoop mailing list on 6/8/2008, each block in HDFS occupies about 150 bytes of memory on the namenode.
+$^{18}$ According to Dhruba Borthakur in a post to the Hadoop mailing list on 6/8/2008, each block in HDFS occupies about 150 bytes of memory on the namenode.

-19However, since the distributed file system is built on top of a standard operating system such as Linux, there is still OS-level caching.
+&lt;sup>19However, since the distributed file system is built on top of a standard operating system such as Linux, there is still OS-level caching.